Breakout Sessions

 Danielle is an educator at the LAB School and an Adjunct Professor in the University of Montana Institute for Early Childhood Education.
 With over two decades of experience, she has focused on the early years as a kindergarten and preschool teacher.
 Her dual role bridges theory and practice, supporting Early Childhood P–3 teacher candidates in developing a strong understanding of child-centered, developmentally appropriate education.
 She has been with the LAB School since 2021.

-Using Documentation to Support and Extend Child-Led Inquiry
+Using Documentation with Children to Support and Extend Child-Led Inquiry

 with Lisa Goddard